Smugglers and the ultimate tea leaves

 In the last blog we looked at the origins of tea (spoiler: it came from China and then travelled to India) and how we went from a 2700BC botanist having leaves fall in his hot water, to those in the UK enjoying their morning cuppa.
 In this blog I’m going to be sharing stories about dastardly adventures on the high seas and the extent 18th century Britons went to for a cup of tea.

-Tea in 18th Century Britain was popular but very expensive, thanks to the monopoly on imports that the merchants of the East India Company had created to keep prices kept artificially high and protect their profits.
-The UK government had also imposed a high level of duty – which is turn created a huge demand from the British public for cheaper tea.
+Tea in 18th Century Britain was popular but very expensive.
+Thanks to the monopoly on imports that the merchants of the East India Company had created to keep prices kept artificially high and protect their profits.
+The UK government had also imposed a high level of duty.
+Which in turn created a huge demand from the British public for cheaper tea.

 And what happens when there’s demand and no legal way of acquiring that item at a cheap price?
 Illegal happenings, that’s what!
 Enter the booming trade in smuggled tea.

 During the 18th Century, tea began to arrive in the UK in an illegal way.
 It was not imported by the East India Company, and it did not pass through customs.
 Instead it was smuggled among other imports and sold on the black market at lower prices.
 Being light and easy to transport, tea became a very profitable commodity to smuggle.
 Even more so than rum and brandy, and business was booming.

 Yes, it was illegal.
 But the smugglers had the support of millions of people who put their tea addiction before their morals.
 Ironically, the East India Company (whose business was greatly affected by this) also unwittingly facilitated the smuggling.
 By allowing their ship’s officers to have a certain amount of space onboard for their private trade.
 It goes without saying that many of these officers seized the opportunity to make a big bundle of money on the side.
 By taking tea back and selling it on to dodgy traders as soon as they docked.